 The program is open to those between the ages of 20 and 45 who are in the early stages of their careers.
 It provides travel grants for a team made up of a Rotarian leader and up to four Rotarian or non-Rotarian members to exchange visits in paired areas of different countries.
 For three weeks, team members experience the host country’s culture and institutions, observe how their vocations are practiced abroad, experience service programs, develop personal and professional relationships and exchange ideas.

-In the summer of 2018 our club partnered with the Dublin AM Rotary Club to host a delegation from Taiwan for part of their visit to central and southeastern Ohio.
-The group included a school director, marketing representative, manicurist, department store supervisor, international trader and web-site developer.
-They made presentations about their country to both clubs, met with public officials and business leaders, got a taste of campus life at Ohio State University and spent time with their host families from both clubs.
-After they returned home, a five-member team from our area made a reciprocal 21-day visit to central Taiwan.
+In summer 2019 our club participated with other clubs in District 6690 to host a delegation from Romania.
+The group included representatives from Romanian clubs and their associates.
+They discussed their country and its customs with all participating District 6690 clubs, met with public officials and business leaders, got a taste of campus life at Ohio State University and spent time with their host families from both clubs.
+After they returned home, a five-member team from our area made a reciprocal 21-day visit to Romania.

 Contact us to learn about the next NGSE